Skip to main content

 It is not clear whether a DCCS certificate trumps a DMV ban.
 Courts will have to step in to resolve the conflict.

 In 2011, a Massachusetts motorist went to court against his state's Department of Transportation after he received a letter from the Massachusetts Registry of Motor Vehicles informing him that his driver's license had been revoked.
-He learned that a facial recognition program used for anti-terrorism purposes had flagged his image in the drivers' license database — wrongly, as it turned out.
+He learned that a facial recognition program used for anti-terrorism purposes had flagged his image in the drivers' license database, which turned out to be incorrect and a case of mistaken identity.

 Numerous states use this program to identify drivers' license fraud for public safety reasons.
 When an image is flagged by the program, a person then reviews the driver's information.